Study weather and cloud radar fundamentals and applications

 Costs

-There is a charge to attend the Introduction to Atmospheric Radars course.
+There is a charge to attend the Introduction to Atmospheric Radar course.
 Once you have been offered a place on this course, you will be asked to pay the course fees via the University of Leeds online store.
-The course fee includes all tuition, activities and materials, and accommodation in single rooms at the University of Winchester.
-Evening meals will be provided on Monday and Thursday with students at leisure on Tuesday and Wednesday.

 Travel and accommodation

-Attendees are responsible for arranging and paying for their own transport to and from Winchester.
-All students are expected to attend all aspects of the course.
+Accommodation is not provided as part of the course and students should arrange their own.
+Students are responsible for arranging and paying for their own transport to and from the course.

 Terms and conditions